imazen/resizer/docs/extend/interceptmodule.md

 3. If we're doing neither, we step away from the request without having changed anything.
 4. Otherwise, we set two keys in context.Items[] to let other plugins know we're handling things.
 (This allows the MvcRoutingShim to stop conflicting routes).
 5. We create a ResponseArgs object and start populating it
-6. We get the modified date from the source file (if present)
+6. We get the last modified date from the source file (if present)
 7. We calculate the final mime-type and suggested file extension
 8. We build a caching key and save the final querystring and path to the ResponseArgs instance
 9. We define an anonymous method that writes the resized image to a given stream, and store it in ResponseArgs.